yereverluvinunclebert/TwinSimplePSD/README.md

 **Example Usage:**

+Create a design in Photoshop.
+Save each image element as a simple separate flattened layer, no effects.
+Place the resulting PSD in a folder that the program can access.
+Use SimplePSD to extract the layers to a collection.
+SimplePSD will create a Cairo surface and a widget instance for all layers in the PSD each of which that can have properties and events assigned.

     'create the Top-Level-Form
     Set gaugeForm = Cairo.WidgetForms.Create(IIf(App.LogMode, AlphaNoTaskbarEntry, AlphaWithTaskbarEntry), gsWidgetName, True, 1, 1)
         gaugeForm.WidgetRoot.BackColor = -1 ' transparent